 The Chief Executive Officer/designee shall use reasonable measures to inform staff members and students that the District will not tolerate harassment such as by including this policy in the appropriate handbook.
 Any District employee who is determined, after an investigation, to have engaged in harassment will be subject to disciplinary action up to and including discharge.
+Any District student who is determined, after an investigation, to have engaged in harassment will be subject to disciplinary action up to and including discharge.
 Any District student who is determined, after an investigation, to have engaged in harassment will be subject to disciplinary action, including but not limited to, suspension and expulsion consistent with the discipline policy.